 According to Proverbs 13 11, wealth gotten by vanity – that is, wealth that is gained deceitfully or even wealth that is come by quickly and that you don’t have to work hard for – that kind of wealth will be diminished or will dwindle away.

-And this story shouldn’t surprise us.
-After all, God reminds us in Proverbs 13 11 of what happens to “wealth gotten by vanity.”
+God reminds us in Proverbs 13 11 Summary of what happens to “wealth gotten by vanity.”

 Just recently – from the vantage point of my writing this – US President Donald Trump (and others) have mentioned that a certain anti-malarial medicine – chloroquine – might be effective in treating the dreaded worldwide pandemic COVID-19.
 The name of the drug happens to be similar to an ingredient in a product used to clean fish bowls – chloroquine phosphate.
 Subsequently, a man from Arizona and his wife thought it would be a good idea to eat this fish bowl cleaner in order to avoid getting infected with the coronavirus.
 Sadly, as a result the man died.